vinci1it2000/schedula/README.rst

         b) Download all *wheel* packages from `co2mpas-site
            <http://files.co2mpas.io>`_ for the specific version you are
-           intereseted in , and install them one by one:
+           interested in , and install them one by one:

            .. code-block:: console